jesaerys/dotfiles/kmonad.md

 in the kmonad FAQ.
 Fortunately, the proposed solution of configuring a function layer does work.

-## Dual-function keys with transiet layers for autorepeat
+## Dual-function keys with transient layers for autorepeat

 Assigning a tap-hold button to a key necessarily comes with the loss of that key's usual autorepeat functionality.
 One workaround is to have the key